StefanoPastore/redux-universal-render/README.md

     * store (required): Redux store
     * render component (required): React component to render
     * cb (required): Function, it is called when all async actions dispatched are ended
+    * ownerRender(walk) (optional): Function, receive function that render component you must call it can you wrap with your own business logic

   })